oddjobs-maple/odd_job_guides/swashbuckler/README.md

 is generally a Scarlion Hat (DEX).

-When it comes to scrolling headgear, obviously you ideally want to scroll for DEX, but scrolling for ACC is similarly good, and even 10%/30% DEF scrolls can give a +1 ACC, which could be nice.
-Scrolling for HP is also viable for obvious reasons.
+When it comes to scrolling headgear, obviously you ideally want to scroll for DEX, but scrolling for WACC is similarly good, and even 10%/30% DEF scrolls can give a +1 WACC, which could be nice.
+Scrolling for HP is also viable, for obvious reasons.
 All-stat hats can be effectively Chaos Scrolled, if you&rsquo;re feeling really saucy, or somehow have a large supply of Chaos Scrolls.

 #### Clothing

-Again, like with headgear, woodsmen unfortunately largely lack access to bowman-specific attire of this kind (tops, bottoms, and overalls).
-This, again, puts the woodsman in a similar situation as their permabeginner counterparts.
-The idea here is to scroll an overall for DEX &mdash; unfortunately, tops cannot be scrolled for DEX, although you _could_ go the unusual-but-viable route of scrolling a bottom for DEX and scrolling a top for STR, or similar.
+For pirate-specific attire of this kind (overalls), the situation is the same as with hats: they can easily be equipped, until you get to level &ge;25 overalls, at which point you will, in order to equip these higher-level pirate overalls, need DEX from your equipment to make up for your DEXless nature.
+In any case (regardless of whether or not you use a pirate overall), the idea here is typically to scroll an overall for DEX &mdash; unfortunately, tops cannot be scrolled for DEX, although you _could_ go the unusual-but-viable route of scrolling a bottom for DEX and scrolling a top for STR, or similar.
-This leaves you with essentially two options: bathrobes, and sauna robes.

-Bathrobes:

-- Are able to be purchased from an NPC, and thus highly available for scrolling.
-- Have a lower level requirement (20 &lt; 30).
-- Give a nice SPEED boost (+10 SPEED), but are defensively inferior (+20 WDEF &lt; +30 WDEF; +0 AVOID &lt; +10 AVOID).

-Sauna robes, on the other hand:

-- Are more difficult to acquire, since you have to do a rather difficult quest (and one that has a minimum level requirement of 30) just to get one.
-- Have a higher level requirement (30 &gt; 20).
-- Are defensively superior (+30 WDEF &gt; +20 WDEF; +10 AVOID &gt; +0 AVOID),
-  but do not grant any SPEED.

-The fact that bathrobes can be purchased from an NPC makes them, by and large, the clear favorite, since we really care about the scrolling outcome, not the base stats of the armour.
+Note that pirate-specific overalls that are level 40 or below can be purchased directly from NPCs.

 #### Footwear

-Again, not much bowman-specific footwear here, unless you have access to Amdusias Shoes, in which case, just use those.
+Again, if you have access to Crocell Shoes, you will probably just use those.
 The plan here is to scroll for DEX (unless you end up with Facestompers, in which case you might(&#x203d;) try Chaos Scrolling before scrolling for DEX).

 The usual suspects here are: